LucasCodes1124/LucasCodes1124/README.md

-- 👋 Hi, I’m @LucasCodes1124
+- 👋 Hi, I’m RudyShoes
-- 👀 I’m a coder, gfx designer, designer, founder and  a gamer
+- 👀 I’m a coder, gfx designer, designer, founder and  a gamer also a content creator
-- 🌱 I’m currently learning  more gfx stuff
+- 🌱 Just tell me what kind of things should i do?

 <!---